THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs

 Health Technology Management Improvement Programme

-The sponsored BMETs are also supported through mentoring and provided with basic toolkits to ensure that not only are they confidence in their abilities but also able to undertake their responsibilities on a practical level.
+The Ministry of Health responded to our advocacy and increased support for BMETs through mentoring and provision of basic toolkits to ensure they are confident in their abilities and are able to undertake their responsibilities on a practical level.

-Impact: Our pilot demonstrated that over a course of eight months, supported BMETs were able, on average, to increase to time the medical equipment in their hospitals is functioning to 93% of the time, compared to 74% which was measured at the baseline.
+Impact: Over the course of eight months, supported BMETs were able, on average, to increase the up-time of medical equipment in their hospitals from 74% to 93%.
 We expect to see similar, if not better results in this phase of the programme.

-Apart from repairing machines when broken down, we are also supporting the BMETs to develop inventories and introduce preventative maintenance activities which will lengthen the life span of vital devices and ensure that more patients can receive the treatment they require.
+In addition to repairing machines, we are also supporting the BMETs to develop inventories and introduce preventative maintenance activities which will lengthen the life span of vital devices and ensure that more patients can receive the treatment they require.

 Volunteer Placement Pilot Project